 Get into vacation feeling with these Thai recipes

-Do you like Thai recipes ?
+Do you like Thai recipes?
 The Thai cuisine is world famous and one of the tastiest in the world.
-So many different dishes, flavors and culinary delights are waiting for you to be discovered and tried.
+So many different dishes, flavors, and culinary delights are waiting that you can discover and try.

 Eating food is one of the most beautiful and important activities of the Thai people and an elementary part of the culture.
 Food is Fun and Sanuk (Thai for fun).

 No wonder, if you go to Thailand, you can find small mobile food stalls on every street corner or beach.
 Here you get from the baked banana to fried noodles almost everything that makes sense.
 Everywhere and at any time of the day and night it is sizzling and cooking.
 Typical are the fresh ingredients.
-Also the variety of spices that are used in Thai recipes, especially chili, lemongrass and coconut milk.
+Also the variety of spices the people use in Thai recipes, especially chili, lemongrass, and coconut milk.

-In contrast to the Western food: appetizer, main course, dessert, with a Thai menu all meals (including soups) and the rice are served at once.
+In contrast to Western food: appetizer, main course, dessert, with a Thai menu all meals (including soups) and the rice, Thai people serve at once.

-Thais like to eat very hot.
+Thais like to eat very hotly.
 So sharp that Westerns can feel this sharpness as very unpleasant.
-In a emergency, some tomato or cucumber can help, But better not to drink anything, it will only make it worse.
-Good that n the tourist areas usually dishes are very mild cooked and the degree of severity specified in the menu.
+In an emergency, some tomato or cucumber can help, But better not to drink anything, it will only make it worse.
+Good that in the tourist areas usually, they cook the dishes very mild and the degree of severity is specified in the menu.

 The Thai recipes are ideally recipes and dishes that complement each other in the flavors.
-For example, something spicy is combined with something sweet and sour.
-Ideally at least two dishes and a soup are served.
-However, the dessert is served at the end and usually consists of fresh fruit.
+For example, something spicy they combine with something sweet and sour.
+Ideally at least two dishes and a bowl of soup are served.
+However, they serve the dessert at the end and usually it consists of fresh fruit.